Trip Highlights of Mera Peak Climbing

 You must keep your body hydrated while trekking in high-altitude places like Mera peak climbing.
 There are many taps on the trail to Mera Peak, so you will always have to carry a water bottle with you.
 Also, you will have to take a purification tablet to purify the water.

-Having enough water will also keep you away from altitude sickness.
-Remember, you should not have stiff drinks like alcoholic beverages while trekking.
-It may damage your heart and cause serious heart problems.
+Having enough water will also prevent altitude sickness.
+Remember not to have stiff drinks like alcoholic beverages while trekking.
+They may damage your heart and cause serious heart problems.

 You will have to take a flight during our Mera peak climbing.
 You should know about the flight and other factors that may delay your trek.
 Flight delay is a common problem as the weather is only sometimes stable.
 Likewise, you might have to plan extra days if you trek during monsoon season.